All Christian ministry is a mixture of trellis and vine.

 - How can we get more people involved in vine work?

 In The Trellis and the Vine, Colin Marshall and Tony Payne answer these urgent questions afresh.
 They dig back into the Bible’s view of Christian ministry, and argue that a major mind-shift is required if we are to fulfil the Great Commission of Christ, and see the vine flourish again.

 This new edition of The Trellis and the Vine contains a discussion guide for groups and ministry teams working through it together.
 It also now includes an index of Bible verses referenced throughout the text.

-Download the free Discussion Guide and Scripture Index.
+These are now included in the book, but you can still download the free Discussion Guide and Scripture Index.